jina-ai/jina/docs/chapters/remote/run-remote-pod-jina.md

-# Using a Remote Jina Pod via Jina CLI
+# Creating a Remote Jina Pod via Jina Gateway

 This tutorial guides you to run a customized Jina Pod on the remote via a local Jina command line interface.